Davidutro/MakerDAOSaiContractAudit/audit/README.md

 * **LOW IMPORTANCE** The `name()` and `symbol()` functions return the `bytes32` data type instead of `string` as recommended in the [ERC20 token standard]
 * **LOW IMPORTANCE** The `decimals()` function returns the `uint256` data type instead of `uint8` as recommended in the [ERC20 token standard]
-* **LOW IMPORTANCE** There is no ability to transfer out any other ERC20 tokens accidentally sent to these token contracts
-* **LOW IMPORTANCE** There is no ability to prevent ETH being transferred to these token contracts, and no ability to transfer out any ETH accidentally sent to these token contracts

 <br />